ArianFarhadzadeh/daily-weather-mailer/README.md

 Instead of hardcoding cities in the Python script, you can now manage your city list using a `locations.json` file.
 This allows for easy addition, modification, or removal of cities without changing the main script.

-Create a file named `locations.json` (get inspiration from the template file `locations.template`)  in the same directory as `weather.py` and populate it with your desired cities and their coordinates.
+Create a file named `locations.json` (get inspiration from the template file `locations.json.template`)  in the same directory as `weather.py` and populate it with your desired cities and their coordinates.

 ---